V01dDweller/dotfiles/ansible_best_practices.md

 * All binaries and artifacts should be pulled from either an artifactory or native repository.

-**Note** As a temporary stop-gap, symlinks to directories outside the playbook, e.g. /software, may be used as long as the link, and not the artifact, is checked into subversion.
+**Note:** As a temporary stop-gap, symlinks to directories outside the playbook, e.g. /software, may be used as long as the link, and not the artifact, is checked into subversion.
 Again playbooks should absolutely NOT include any binaries in their directory structure (packages, tar files or other compressed or binary artifacts)

-**Note** At least one central generic artifactory will be created for installer packages or other binaries as a practical alternative to the "/software" directory on some ansible control hosts.
+**Note:** At least one central generic artifactory will be created for installer packages or other binaries as a practical alternative to the "/software" directory on some ansible control hosts.